tensorflow/tfjs-models/mobilenet/README.md

 ```

 - **img:** A Tensor or an image element to make a classification on.
 - **endpoint:** The optional endpoint to predict through.
-You can list all the endpoints with `model.endpoint`.
+You can list all the endpoints with `model.endpoints`.
 These correspond to layers of the MobileNet model.
 If undefined, will return 1000D unnormalized logits.